anatoliykmetyuk/anatoliykmetyuk.github.io_/posts/2017-03-10-matryoshka-intro.md

 ```

 ## Functors
 If we want to use `map` on these data structures, they need functor instances.
-The definitions below are straightforward (do not forget to `import scalaz._, Scalaz._`):
+The definitions below are straightforward (do not forget to `import scalaz._, Scalaz._`, which is needed to bring functors in scope):

 ```{.scala include="code/matryoshka-intro/src/main/scala/matryoshkaintro/C2Generalisation.scala" snippet="Functors"}
 ```